FindMySchool LogoFindMySchool

 Offers

 For Year 7, Callington Community College participates in Cornwall Council’s coordinated admissions process, and applications are made through the common application route rather than directly to the school.
-The published deadline for transfer to secondary school for September 2026 entry is 31 October 2025, with outcomes issued on National Offer Day 02 March 2026.
-Cornwall also sets out how preference changes and late applications are handled, with a second round and a third round timetable after National Offer Day.
+For September 2027 entry, applications open on 1 September 2026, the secondary transfer deadline is 31 October 2026, and offers are issued on National Offer Day, 1 March 2027.

 Demand indicators suggest the school is oversubscribed for its main entry route, with 307 applications and 170 offers recorded, which equates to about 1.8 applications per place.
 This does not guarantee oversubscription in every year, but it indicates competition is a real factor.